Allisonwonderlax13/https-github.com-obsproject-obs-studio./OBS-Studio-Overview.md

 ### Audio
 - Change the Sampling Rate
-- Select up to two Desktop Audio Device's
+- Select up to two Desktop Audio Devices
-- Select up to three Microphone/Auxiliary Device's
+- Select up to three Microphone/Auxiliary Devices
 - Enable Push-to-mute or Push-to-talk for each device (keys configured in the Hotkeys section)

 ### Video
 - Base (Canvas) Resolution
   - This is the amount of space you have to fit your sources.
 You usually want this to match your monitor display resolution, or if you are playing games, the game resolution.
 Default is your primary monitor.
-- Output (Scaled) Resolution should be the Stream Output Resolution (720p,480p,etc)
+- Output (Scaled) Resolution should be the Stream Output Resolution (720p, 480p, etc)
   - This is the resolution that the stream/recording will output at, using the selected downscale filter.
 If you have 1080p sources, but want to stream at 720p, this is where you would set that.
 - Common FPS Value should match your desired output FPS (30/60 for example)
-  - Note that 60fps streaming can be very taxing on your system compared to 30fps.
+  - Note that 60-fps streaming can be very taxing on your system compared to 30-fps.
 Test ahead of time and ensure your system has enough resources available.

 ### Hotkeys
 Here you can set hotkeys that do a variety of things.
 Some examples: